Camino Frances Day 12 – Hornillos del Camino to Itero de la Vega

 We set off in the pitch black and didn’t see anything for over an hour.
 A head torch certainly comes in handy and I would recommend every Pilgrim takes on for their Camino.

-Day 12 Overview
+Day 12 Hornillos to Itero De la Vega Overview

 • Distance – 31 km